CassandraMaldonado/LLM_Healthcare/README.md

 Large language models often struggle with medical content they can hallucinate, miss important details or make unsafe recommendations.
 Since training big models takes a lot of compute power, our plan is to first test smaller models and methods to find out which tuning approach works best for healthcare question answering.

+Experiments

+Each experiment uses the same small base model (like LLaMA or GPT-OSS) and a consistent 50-example dataset for fair comparison.

+1. Fine-Tuning

+We train the model using supervised fine-tuning (SFT) with LoRA adapters.
+Only a small set of parameters is updated, which saves memory and training time.
+This helps the model learn directly from labeled question–answer pairs.

+2. In-Context Learning (ICL)

+In this setup, we don’t train the model at all — we just show it examples directly in the prompt and see how well it generalizes.
+This test helps us understand how much the model can learn “on the fly” from context alone.

+3. Direct Preference Optimization (DPO)

+This experiment teaches the model to prefer better-quality answers.
+We use pairs of responses — one preferred, one not — so the model learns what kind of reasoning and tone are most clinically appropriate.

 ## Datasets

 Each dataset contributes something different to the training: